Funflowerfarm/funflowerfarm/README.md

-# Sunflower Farmer
+# Funflower Farm

-A blockchain based game where players can play to earn Sunflower Farmer Tokens.
+A blockchain based game where players can play to earn Funflower farm Tokens.

-This game is purely experimental and is not recommended to play.
+The game is a fork from sunflower-land game, we want to change the game and improve to make it easy to play for new players avoiding paywalls and also a change in the game design by adding a solid and fun adventure system

 # How does it work?

-For more details, please see the guide - https://docs.sunflower-farmers.com/
+For more details, please see the guide - https://funflowerfarm.com/

 # Code Structure

-Smart Contracts can be found in `src/contracts`.

-Decentralized App (Dapp) can be found in `src/dapp`.
+The Front-end is a Decentralized App (Dapp) that can be found in `src/dapp`.

 # How to run?

-The dapp is currently pointed at the production blockchain.
-You can switch to Polygon testnet and it should pick up the chainID automatically.
+The dapp is currently pointed at the production backend and to polygon mainnet blockchain.
+This is a web3 crypto app that is part onchain and part offchain

 `yarn`
 `yarn start`